Nutritional Therapy and Addiction

 Research has shown that nearly all chronic addicts and alcoholics suffer from some level of nutritional deficiencies.
 In an effort to address this problem, some treatment centers have begun to treat patients with nutritional therapy in conjunction with standard treatment.

-Research in How Nutrition Helps Addiction
+How Nutrition Helps Addiction

 Joan Matthews-Larson, author of Seven Weeks to Sobriety and director of Health Recovery Center, compiled statistics after instituting a treatment program that utilized nutrition.
 Larson executed a study where 100 alcoholics were treated with nutrition in addition to a regular substance abuse program.
 At discharge 7 weeks later, 85% were free of anxiety, 94% had no sleep problems, and 95% were depression-free.
 At the 6-month mark, 92% were abstinent from alcohol, 85% of whom had remained continually abstinent since treatment.
 Three years later, 95 of the original 100 subjects were interviewed and 74% had remained sober.